munashez98/WinSC/README.md

 **Syntax**: failure [SERVICENAME] [PARAMETER] [VALUE]

 Parameters:
-**reset**:          specifies the time after which to reset the failure count to zero if there are no failures **reboot**:         message to be broadcast to server users before rebooting **command**:        command-line command to be run when the specified service fails **restart**:        specifies the length of time to wait before restarting in milliseconds
+reset:          specifies the time after which to reset the failure count to zero if there are no failures
+reboot:         message to be broadcast to server users before rebooting
+command:        command-line command to be run when the specified service fails
+restart:        specifies the length of time to wait before restarting in milliseconds